 Australia’s education system is lauded worldwide.
 To maintain that high-quality education provider status, Australia invests a lot in education and training.
 The international students looking for permanent residency after their studies can choose to undertake courses in education and training.
 You can look at the courses that lead to these occupations: Vocational Education Teacher, Teachers of English language for people coming from non-English speaking countries, Special Needs Teacher, Early-Childhood Teacher (Pre-primary), Primary & Secondary School Teacher, Speech Professionals & Audiologists and University Lecturers.

-Corporate Treasurer and External Auditor are some of the roles that accountancy students can apply for post their studies.
+Corporate Treasurer and External Auditor are some of the roles that accountancy students can apply to post their studies.

 - SOCIAL WORK: